evolv34/sml/README.md

 This pipeline used [IEEE-CIS Fraud Detection](https://www.kaggle.com/competitions/ieee-fraud-detection/overview) data from kaggle.
 And in the first iteration it was able to achive considerable ok score.

+* features were selected based on backward elemination technique.

 ![Alt Image text](/docs/kaggle_scoring.png)

 ## Note: